-In the general case we will still work with the vectors $\pi_{I|J}$ and rely on the formulas for $\psi_k(\pi_{I|J})$ derived in the previous sections.
-The approach we are going to explain works for arbitrary $\la_{I|J}$ and essentially reduces the general case to the case when $\la$ is $(I|J)$-robust.
+In the general case, we still work with the vectors $\pi_{I|J}$ and rely on the formulas for $\psi_k(\pi_{I|J})$ derived in the previous sections.
+The following approach works for arbitrary $\lambda_{I|J}$ and essentially reduces the general case to the case when $\lambda$ is $(I|J)$-robust.